Climate Change Action Plan

 - Completing physical risk assessment and transition risk profiling for the majority of our unlisted infrastructure assets.

 - Excluding primary-focus thermal coal producers from our investment portfolios (primary focus is defined as companies or groups that derive the majority of earnings from thermal coal production).

 What does it mean for returns?

 Our investment objectives haven’t changed and we’re still aiming to achieve strong long-term returns for our members, while prudently managing risk.
-In fact, carefully considering climate risk is vital to helping us evaluate if we think something is a good investment that will perform well for members over the long term.
+Considering climate risk is a factor that helps us evaluate whether something is a good investment that will perform well for members over the long term.

 What is TelstraSuper doing as a business?